linked0/smart-contract-hacking/README.md

 `test/5-unchecked-return-1.ts`

 ##### Hacking Point
-1. The low level calls like `send`, `call`, `delegatecall`, and `staticcall` don't revert.
+1. Low-level calls like `send`, `call`, `delegatecall`, and `staticcall` do not revert automatically.
-2. If you don't check return value in sending ETHs, you can lose the money.
+2. If you don't check the return value when sending ETH, you can lose the money.
-3. This is the bad pattern.
+3. This is a bad pattern to follow.
 ```
 payable(_to).send(_amount);
 ```